Generic Strategies for Chemical Space Exploration: Strategies

+That is, any graph from the input subset which is still in the output universe and was not consumed, will be added to the output subset. \JLA{The high-level described example \DM{to illustrate the problem with a simple rule $p$} can now be solved with the strategy $Q = \stratRevive[p]$.
+If the application of $p$ is unsuccessful, then $g$ is not consumed and will be added to the resulting subset.}

-Consider the following problem.
+As another example, consider the following problem.
 Two graphs, $g_1$ and $g_2$ and the transformation rule $p$, as illustrated in Fig.~\ref{fig:reviveEks} are given.
 We wish to develop a strategy to transform all edge labels using rule $p$, with the intend to use this strategy as a precomputation for a subsequent strategy.
-That is, the result of the strategy must contain the completely transformed graphs in the subset.
-From this specification we first try the strategy $Q = \stratRepeat[p]$ applied to the graph state $F$ with $S(F) = U(F) = \{g_1, g_2\}$, which may be the most intuitive approach.
-However, it does not give the intended result.
-This is illustrated in Fig.~\ref{fig:revive:wrong}.
+That is, the subset of the graph state after evaluation of the strategy must contain the completely transformed graphs in the subset.
+The strategy $Q = \stratRepeat[p]$ may seem like the most intuitive approach to model this process.
+However, the evaluation of $Q(F)$ with $S(F) = U(F) = \{g_1, g_2\}$ does not give the intended result, which is illustrated in Fig.~\ref{fig:revive:wrong}.

-The intention of the revive strategy is to provide a mechanism to solve this problem.
-Such a strategy, $Q$, is defined in terms of an inner strategy, $Q'$, and is written as $Q = \stratRevive[Q']$.
-A rule strategy creates a (possibly empty) set of derivations, and by extension a strategy creates derivations.
-We say that a graph $g$ is consumed in strategy $Q$ if $Q$ creates a derivation $G\Rightarrow H$ with $g\in G$.
-With this we define the revive strategy as:

-That is, any graph from the input subset which is still in the output universe and was not consumed, will be added to the output subset.